cartmander/server-monitoring-automation-v2/README.md

 ## Expected Output:

 By the end of a pipeline run, if no errors were found, you should expect the list of servers to be onboarded to their assigned Log Analytics Workspace.
-The following scripts that we usually run on servers in the portal were executed as well:
+The following scripts that we usually run on servers in the portal should have executed as well:
 - Removal of Atos scheduled patching for SCCM
 - Machine Readiness